jiaola/marc4js/README.md

 ##### Using the callback API

 The following example uses the callback API.
-The API can convert a single record or an array of records into a string in MARC format.
+The API can convert a single record or an array of records into a string in ISO2709 format.
 The following code snippet is part of the example code.
 For the full version, see `samples/parse_pipe.js`.

 ```javascript